ReimuNotMoe/Linux-on-GK5CP6V-S/README.md

 - Hasee Z7-CT7VH
 - Shinelon T3 Ti (Tongfang model, not Clevo)
 - Some Mechrevo laptops
+- Some Walmart laptops

+They're much cheaper than the `Kubuntu Focus Linux` laptop. ;-)

 ## What works
 - Suspend to RAM & resume